comick/tonio/README.md

 Building the root file system
 -----------------------------

-[Download Buildroot](https://buildroot.org/download.html) and extract into some folder, say `$HOME/buildroot-2020.02.11`.
+[Download Buildroot](https://buildroot.org/download.html) and extract into some folder, say `$HOME/buildroot-2021.02.2`.
-Version 2020.02.11 is currently used.
+Version 2021.02.2 is currently used.
 The project tries to keep current with latest LTS version of Buildroot.

 Clone this project in your favorite folder, say `$HOME/tonio`.

 ```
-$ cd $HOME/buildroot-2020.02.11
+$ cd $HOME/buildroot-2021.02.2
 $ make BR2_EXTERNAL=$HOME/tonio tonio_raspberrypi3_defconfig
 $ make
 ```

 > HINT: `raspberry3` is used in this example, but multiple boards are supported, see the `board` folder for the list of those.

-wait.
-Buildroot is building the root image from the ground up, it will take some time.
+Time to wait...
+Buildroot is building both toolchain and root image from the ground up, it will take some time.
 Kind half an hour or more.

-When you see your command prompt again, and few lines like:
+After a while you should see your command prompt again, preceeded by few lines like:

 ```
 ...